No items found.

 1. Educate potential jurors about how bias works.

 Use an analogy to give jurors a crash course on how bias works.
-Once they get it, they are much more likely to admit they can’t be completely fair and impartial.
-They’ll do their best to put it aside, but cannot assure the court they will be successful.
+Once they understand, they are much more likely to admit they can't be completely fair and an impartial jury either.
+They'll do their best to put it aside, but they cannot assure the court they will be successful.

 2. Locate those on the panel who are biased.